What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 However, this is risky and not often advised, In this affected skin is replaced.

-7. Treatment side effects
+Treatment Cons side

 It also has some side effects which have been seen in some patients during treatment. which include: